bm2-lab/cage/README.md

 * bedtools >= 2.23.0

 ## Presetting
 Make sure to do this presetting carefully.
+Because reference setting is **very important**.

-For the sake of simplicity, we use hg19 as the reference genome.
+For the sake of simplicity, we use hg19 as the example.

 1. Download the hg19 genome(fasta file) from UCSC, put it in some directory, name it `hg19.fa` and set the directory path as